rizkyhamdana/BumdesPrototype/README.md

 # BumdesPrototype
 Bumdes Rumpia Prototype

-This is the prototype of Android App of Bumdes Rumpia
+This is the prototype Android App of Bumdes Rumpia